antosha417/nvim-compare-with-clipboard/README.md

 # nvim-compare-with-clipboard

-Sometimes I see two blocks of text that I suspect to be identical or I want to see the difference.
-But they are too long to compare by hands.
-This plugin aims to solve this problem.

-`nvim-lsp-file-operations` is a Neovim plugin that allows to compare currently selected text with contents of a clipboard using [null-ls](https://github.com/jose-elias-alvarez/null-ls.nvim) as a convenient way to make it available everywhere.
+`nvim-compare-with-clipboard` is a Neovim plugin that allows to compare currently selected text with contents of a clipboard using [null-ls](https://github.com/jose-elias-alvarez/null-ls.nvim) as a convenient way to make it available as a code action.
+You can also use plain lua api.

 ## Installation